-The CPT Board of Directors established an endowment fund with donor-restricted funds and a related investment and spending policy with the objective of providing an income stream to fund endowment-related programs while seeking to maintain purchasing power of the endowment assets.
+An endowment fund was established with donor-restricted funds and a related investment and spending policy with the objective of providing an income stream to fund endowment-related programs while seeking to maintain purchasing power of the endowment assets.
 Income generated from the endowment fund is restricted for the benefit of the Student Center for the Public Trust and the Ethics Network.
 The principal of the endowment fund will remain permanently invested and classified as net assets with donor restrictions.